boyter/boyter.org/content/posts/sloc-cloc-code.md

 BenchmarkStringBuilder-8        200000000                7.74 ns/op
 ```

 Based on the above I decided to go with the Go 1.10 specific method and use string builder.
-Its almost as fast as buffer and copy but much easier to understand, and since the formatting happens at the very end with only a few iterations for the summary and with what can be done as results come in for the files options there is no real need to overcomplicate things.
-It also ensures that scc can only be built with a modern compiler so we get at least a decent level of baseline performance.
+Its almost as fast as buffer and copy but much easier to understand.
+Since the formatting happens at the very end with only a few iterations for the summary and with what can be done as results come in for the files options there is no real need to overcomplicate things.
+It also ensures that scc can only be built with a modern Go compiler so we get at least a decent level of baseline performance.

-I wrote my own little benchmark over the formatters method to ensure I didn't make it slower and converted it over.
+I wrote my own little benchmark over the formatters method to ensure I didn't make things slower and converted it over.

 ```
 // When using columise  ~28726 ns/op